-In addition to satisfying the requirements under the Company's Bylaws as set forth in the prior paragraph, if a stockholder intends to comply with the SEC's universal proxy rules and to solicit proxies in support of director nominees other than the Company's nominees, the stockholder must provide notice that sets forth the information required by Rule 14a-19 under the Securities and Exchange Act of 1934 (the "Exchange Act"), which notice must be postmarked or transmitted electronically to us at the address stated above for recommendations on director candidates no later than 60 calendar days prior to the one-year anniversary date of the Annual Meeting (for the 2024 annual meeting of stockholders, no later than April 6, 2024).
-If the date of the 2024 annual meeting of stockholders is changed by more than 30 calendar days from such anniversary date, however, then the stockholder must provide notice by the later of 60 calendar days prior to the date of the 2024 annual meeting of stockholders and the 10th calendar day following the date on which public announcement of the date of the 2024 annual meeting of stockholders is first made by the Company.
+In addition to satisfying the requirements under the Company's Bylaws as set forth in the prior paragraph, if a stockholder intends to comply with the SEC's universal proxy rules and to solicit proxies in support of director nominees other than the Company's nominees, the stockholder must provide notice that sets forth the information required by Rule 14a-19 under the Securities and Exchange Act of 1934 (the "Exchange Act"), which notice must be postmarked or transmitted electronically to us at the address stated above for recommendations on director candidates no later than 60 calendar days prior to the one-year anniversary date of the Annual Meeting (for the 2025 annual meeting of stockholders, no later than April 5, 2025).
+If the date of the 2025 annual meeting of stockholder must provide notice by the later of 60 calendar days prior to the date of the 2025 annual meeting of stockholders and the 10th calendar day following the date on which public announcement of the date of the 2025 annual meeting of stockholders is first made by the Company.